Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Check your references
   + Do you have "references to nowhere"?
-  + Reference does not provide the indicated information/fact:
+  + The reference does not provide the indicated information/fact:
-    + Authors misinterpreted or exaggerated the findings from the original source;
+    + Authors misinterpreted or exaggerated the findings from the source;
     + Reference cites a secondary source rather than a primary source (Citation propagation);
-    + Authors misnumbered the references.
+    + The authors misnumbered the references.

 + Take-home message
   + Always cite/go back to primary sources!